aramis-lab/clinicadl/docs/user_guide/workflow/training.rst

 ----

-Your model is trained.
+Now you know how to setup the training of a model.
 The :doc:`next section <evaluating>` shows how to evaluate it.